onwords-smart-solutions/my_office/README.md

 ### Version history and Releases

-* Android : 2.1.0+1 - Updated app with clean architecture.
+* Android : 2.1.2+2 - Fixed bug in Proxy attendance screen for time change.
 * iOS : 2.0.12+87.